 Aliens at Home: Miguel Carter-Fisher at Eric Schindler Gallery

 Coming up the hill on East Broad Street, one might not notice the sign hanging between two fluted columns designating Eric Schindler Gallery.
 I certainly never did, until I learned that one of the 19th century homes on that block contains the oldest operating...

 On September 7, the Art is Alive Film Festival named Shockoe Artspace’s documentary, The Builder, winner of Best Special Interest Film at the 2020 Art is Alive Film Festival.
 The award recognizes excellence in storytelling, cinematography and editing.
 A varied field...

 Shockoe Artspace is interested in the pervasiveness of art and design.
 Our writing focuses on the many ways in which art and design permeate our culture and ranges from reviews and interviews to cultural observation and dialogue.

 If you are interested in writing for Shockoe Artspace, please contact at info(at)shockoeartspace(dot)com.
 Please include at least one writing sample as well as ideas you have for potential pieces.

 Sam Bantly Taylor

-Sam is a painter living in Richmond, Virginia.
+Sam is a painter, writer, and curator living in Richmond, Virginia.